-All employees will be allowed to use up to (sixty) 60 hours per calendar year to care for a child, parent, spouse, or registered domestic partner during illness.
-This paragraph will continue in its current form so long as any other unit receives it, and will sunset in the same calendar year, if eliminated as a result of contract negotiations.
+All employees will be allowed to use up to sixty (60) hours per calendar year to care for a child, parent, spouse, or registered domestic partner during illness.
+This paragraph will continue in its current form so long as any other unit receives it, and will sunset in the same calendar year, if eliminated as the result of contract negotiations.